Table of Contents

 Part 3.
 Self-Identities in Traditional and Experimental Jingju Opera

-Coda: Chapter 7.
+Chapter 8.
 Theatrical Bricolage of Hamlet, King Lear, Macbeth, and Othello in Beijing, 1986, Lia Wen-ching Liang

 Shakespeare’s Hamlet, Macbeth, and King Lear, three of the most frequently adapted tragedies, have inspired incredible work in the Sinophone theatres of Hong Kong, Taiwan, and China for over two centuries as political theatre, comedic parody, Chinese opera, and avant-garde theatre.
 Gender roles in the plays take on new meanings when they are embodied by actors whose new accents expand the characters’ racial identities.